Neil Fox (broadcaster): Radio Wyvern

-In 1984 he started his professional radio career on what is now Free Radio Herefordshire & Worcestershire (then Radio Wyvern) in Hereford and Worcester, starting off with a show called Mellow Yellow.
+In 1984 he started his professional radio career on what is now Hits Radio Herefordshire & Worcestershire (then Radio Wyvern) in Hereford and Worcester, starting off with a show called Mellow Yellow.
 This was broadcast on Friday nights from 9.00 pm – 11.00pm and Saturday nights from 8.00 pm – 11.00 pm.
 In 1985, Fox took over the weekday evening show from 6.00 pm – 9.00 pm, before moving to their weekday afternoon show from 2.00 pm – 6.00 pm.
 He also presented a Saturday morning show for the station, which went out from 10.00 am – 1.00 pm.
 He remained there until late 1986, then joined Radio Luxembourg in February 1987 before joining Capital Radio in October the same year.

 Capital Radio

 Fox presented the station's evening show from 7.30 pm until 10.00 pm on Tuesdays and Thursdays (sharing weekday evenings with Pat Sharp), where some of his first shows were broadcast only on medium wave, because Capital were then broadcasting "adult" rock music on FM while mainstream chart music was played on MW.
 However, this soon ceased, the MW transmitters were given over to 'oldies' station Capital Gold, and the FM service became Capital FM.
 He also presented a Saturday morning show.